 - IDECs have been established for each licence holder to limit the volume of water that can be extracted on a single day.
 Licence holders can check their new IDEC on the NSW Water Register.

-- Licence holders will be issued new licence conditions and will need to adhere to the new mandatory conditions from the date they are deemed as issued.
+- Licence holders have been issued new licence conditions and will need to adhere to the new mandatory conditions from the date they were deemed as issued.

 - Some A Class access thresholds have been increased.

-Additionally, from the 1 December 2020, WaterNSW will share water in the Barwon Darling to ensure extractions are managed so flow does not drop below the cease to pump triggers.
-WaterNSW will be implementing the Expression of Interest process to enable customers to indicate if they wish to take water and then WaterNSW will share access to water based on the individual IDECs.
+Additionally, from 1 December 2020, WaterNSW will make announcements to fairly share water available for extraction in a transparent manner.
+WaterNSW will be implementing the expression of interest (EOI) (PDF, 998.88 KB) process to enable customers to indicate if they wish to take water and then WaterNSW will fairly share access in accordance with the NSW Government’s rules.

-There is additional information for Barwon Darling Licence holders via the Department of Planning, Industry and Environment’s fact sheets:
+There is additional information for affected licence holders via the following fact sheets: